null

 How to Feed a Christmas Cactus

-How to get a Christmas Cactus to Bloom
+How to Get a Christmas Cactus to Bloom

-How to Prune a Christmas Cactus
+How to Prune and Propagate More Christmas Cactus

 When given the kind of TLC we’ve been talking about, Christmas cacti can live for decades.
 To keep yours full and bushy, you’ll want to prune it once it finishes blooming.
 Don’t worry—it’s a really simple process.
 Just remove 2 or 3 stem sections per branch on about half the plant by giving the stem a quick twist between segments.
-(You can prune the other stems next year.)
+You can prune the other stems next year.
 If branches start breaking off because the plant is so large, trim it a little more.
 That’s it!

 How to Deal with Christmas Cactus Problems